HealthResearchAuthority/rsp-iras-qa/README.md

 - Select the source branch, set to `main` by default
 - Select the browser to use, set to ‘chrome’ by default
 - Select the Timeout value in minutes
+- Set the Sonar Cloud Analysis value to true or false, set to true by default
 - Click Run

 ![runJob](src/resources\images\runPipeline.png)